Skip to Main Content

 LibKey Discovery

 LibKey Discovery works with the MSU Libraries discovery service.
-When viewing results, LibKey Discovery allows you to connect directly to the PDF of an article with just one click.
+When viewing results, LibKey Discovery allows you to connect directly to the PDF or HTML version of an article with just one click.

 LibKey Discovery also provides a link to the complete issue of a journal.
 This allows for browsing the table of contents for the issue in which an article appears, increasing discoverability of similar articles from the same publication.